 Bodusians hold a club-like stick called a yenus to harness spiritual energy, which they will need through life.
 The most devotedly spiritual Bodusians carry the yenus with them at all times.
 It is often held next to their body in a strap called a tiban.
 The energy flows like electricity from the hilt of the yenus into their hand and is then converted by the body into positive waves (loyas wine) that keep their mind operating at an ethical level that is at peace with itself, and into energy called kunon to keep the body healthy, with all the organs doing their job, replenishing the immune system.

 The Bodusians view men and women equally and do not believe either gender is superior.
 The two genders have equal representation in all fields of endeavour, and Bodusians do not understand why males dominate or females dominate on some other planets.
 Other sapient species are treated with good will, as long as the individual is good.
 They show tolerance to all sexual orientations, and many households have two men or two women who are in love with each other; it does not bother anyone in these households that the two will not produce children, and they are not pressured into producing children.
+Transgender and intersex people are recognized as the gender they identify with, rather than the one assigned at birth, so some Bodusians may form a household with three cismen, two ciswomen, and a transwoman.
 Bodusians are loving and helpful towards people with disabilities, which is all for the better, as 1 in 54 Bodusians is blind.
 They are not circumspect around people with communicable diseases.

 The Bodusians are vegetarians, who will not even swat a fly in their house and do not use insecticide.
 They eat a wide variety of fruit.
 Bodusians enjoy such fruits as the bodan, whose peel looks like a tetrahymena; the rapus, a papaya-shaped fruit with indentations running vertically down it; the tukin, a fruit with a spiked brown peel and a squash-like stem; and the usam, with a lemon-drop shape and a pit inside.
 In addition, they enjoy spinach, bokreth, cabbage, cilantro, radicchio, lemongrass, peppers, nuts, beans, grains and honey.
 They also eat nidu, a plant that produces a pink curd that looks like Styrofoam, and provides protein.
 The national dish of Bodus is kash, a grainy pasta mixed in with carrots and herbs.
 Other Bodusian dishes include bakis (pasta shaped like ginkgo leaves), risu (dried nidu "nuts"), depuses (arch-shaped pockets of bread with a filling of vegetables and sauce), welus (a cuboidal rye cake covered with powdered sugar), ganins (chocolate-covered gingerbread balls) and olums (beam-shaped bars baked from millet flour, covered with a frosting glaze and filled with frosting on the inside).
 Many love chocolate and sweets made out of dates and other fruits.
 They will drink juice, nectar or simply water if they are thirsty.
 Some are also aficionados of alcohol (beer, wine, strawberry wine, raspberry wine, laina, brandy, mango wine) and mind-expanding drugs (marijuana, psilocybin, popana, bituwas, phamein, oezha).
 The Prime Council does not condemn drug use.
 Such drugs as cocaine/crack, PCP and heroin are nonexistent on Bodus.